cancandan/Getting-and-Cleaning-Data-Course-Project/README.md

     all<-rbind(train,test)

-## Giving names to columns
+### Giving names to columns

     features<-read.table("UCI HAR Dataset/features.txt")
     names(all)<-features[,2]
     names(all)[562]<-"activity_id"
     names(all)[563]<-"subject"

-## Extracts only the measurements on the mean and standard deviation for each measurement.
+## 2.Extracts only the measurements on the mean and standard deviation for each measurement.

     mean_and_std_indexes<-grepl(".*[Mm]ean.*|.*std.*",names(all))
     mean_and_std_extract<-all[mean_and_std_indexes]

-## Data without the mean and std columns
+### Data without the mean and std columns

     data_without_mean_and_std<-all[!mean_and_std_indexes]